EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

     Reliable: 2

+### celestial.SolarSys.earthShadowCoo

+Calculate the J2000.0 equatorial coordinates of the Earth shadow at a given height

+    Calculate the J2000.0 equatorial coordinates of the Earth shadow at a given height
+    Input  : - JD (UT1 time scale).
+    - Topocentric distance to point in shadow for which to
+    calculate the position.
+Default is 42164 km.
+    * ...,key,val,...
+    'DistUnits' - Default is 'km'.
+    'GeoPos' - [Lon, Lat, Height] must be in [rad, rad, m].
+    Default is [35 32 0]./(180./pi);   [rad rad m]
+    'RefEllipsoid' - Default is 'WGS84'.
+    'OutUnitsDeg' - Output is in degrees.
+Default is true.
+    Output : - J2000.0 RA of shadow point.
+    - J2000.0 Dec of shadow point.
+    - J2000.0 RA of anti Sun direction.
+    - J2000.0 Dec of anti Sun direction.
+    Author : Eran Ofek (Oct 2021)
+    Example: JD = 2451545 + (0:0.1:365)';
+    [RA, Dec, RAas, Decas] = celestial.SolarSys.earthShadowCoo(JD, 'OutUnitsDeg',false);
+    plot(JD, RAD.*celestial.coo.sphere_dist_fast(RA,Dec,RAas,Decas))

 ### celestial.SolarSys.earth_vel_ron_vondrak

-Earth barycentric velocity Package: celestial.SolarSys Description: Calculate the Earth barycentric velocity in respect to the mean equator and equinox of J2000.0, using a version
+Earth barycentric velocity Package: celestial.SolarSys Description: Calculate the Earth barycentric velocity in respect to the mean equator and equinox of J2000.0, using a version of the Ron & Vondrak (1986) trigonometric series.